your shopping cart is empty.

 Slip Resistance and Surface Texture

 For safety, always consider the surface texture of your tile.
-Matte and textured finishes tend to offer better slip resistance, making them ideal for steps, ledges, and pool borders.
+Matte and textured finishes tend to offer better slip resistance, making them ideal for steps, ledges, pool coping, and pool borders.
 If you opt for a glossy or smooth tile, be sure that it is smaller in size to allow for more tile grouting.

 Harmonizing with Surrounding Elements

 Black pool tiles are more than a trend — they're a design statement that speaks to luxury, artistry, and individuality.
-Whether you’re experimenting with a bold checkerboard, embracing the shimmer of glass, or keeping things grounded with a matte stone deck, there's a whole world of pool tile ideas to explore.
+Whether you’re experimenting with bold checkerboard, embracing the shimmer of glass, or keeping things grounded with a matte stone deck, there's a whole world of pool tile ideas to explore.
 With the right shapes, textures, and materials, you can transform any outdoor space into a sanctuary of modern elegance.

 Rohrschach Black